Your guide to off-track activities at the Formula 1 Singapore Grand Prix 2024. The best food, shopping, nightlife and beaches in Singapore.

 Singapore’s newest architectural landmark Marina Bay Sands is not only a huge hotel, but also the city’s one and only casino.
 Don’t forget to take your passport if you want to gamble.
 Marina Bay also has restaurants galore, a vast shopping center and an incredible ‘skypark’ with that infinity pool.
 Entry to the pool area is for guests only, but you can get limited views for free (only on the non-city side) or pay for drinks and skyline views at CE LA VI bar (see below).

-If you’re ready to mix with the F1 jet set (and can foot the bill), then there are some exclusive F1-themed parties held on Grand Prix weekend in Singapore: Podium Lounge & Amber Lounge are the biggest.
+If you’re ready to mix with the F1 jet set (and can foot the bill), then there are some exclusive F1-themed parties held on Grand Prix weekend in Singapore: Amber Lounge is the biggest.
 You may even get to meet a driver or two.
 Nightclubs open late and can be found all over the city; there is always plenty of top-name DJs in town for the Grand Prix.

 Sentosa Island is one of Singapore’s leading tourist attractions.
 As well as golf courses, shopping and 5-star hotels, you will also find the Universal Studios Singapore theme park, part of the Resort World development.
 Other attractions on Sentosa Island include the Tiger Sky Tower, Underwater World & Dolphin Island, Butterfly Park & Nature Kingdom.
 Megazip Adventure Park and a wave pool.
 The island is connected to the mainland via a causeway and can be reached from the city centre in just 20 minutes.
 The easiest way to get to Sentosa is to take the MRT – head to Harbourfront station, the terminus of both the Northeast and Circle lines.
 From there, you can either walk or take the scenic cable car.
 Learn more on the official Sentosa Island website.

 The Singapore Flyer, the world’s second-tallest Ferris Wheel, is located within the circuit.
 The 165-metre tall wheel opened in 2008 and offers amazing views, at day or night.
 Ticket prices start at $33 SGD.
-Sadly, the free rides for Zone 1 ticket holders at the Singapore Grand Prix were discontinued in 2019.
-More information can be found here.
+Rides were free for Zone 1 ticketholders during the three days of the 2023 Singapore Grand Prix (TBC for 2024).
+Get there early if you don’t want to wait in the queue.